Philou-py/reversi-nsi/README.md

 ﻿REVERSI
 =======
-REVERSI is a simple reversi game in the command prompt coded in python
+REVERSI is a basic reversi game in the command prompt coded in python

 Installation
 -------